 Goal: Ensure that all graduates of all programs have the knowledge to make sound environmental decisions in their personal and professional lives

-Goal: Ensure that vendors and products are environmentally sensitive
+Goal: To ensure that vendors and products are environmentally sensitive

-- renegotiated Georgian’s office supply contract only includes “green” office supplies
+- Renegotiated Georgian’s office supply contract to only include “green” office supplies

 - Georgian has been named one of Canada’s Greenest Employers 2010, 2011, 2012, 2013 and 2014

-- recognized by the Greater Barrie Chamber of Commerce Green Step programs (gold level)
+- Recognized by Greater Barrie Chamber of Commerce Green Step programs (gold level)

 - Earth Day is marked annually by a campus-wide clean-up activities in which thousands of pounds of waste are gathered up

 - Energy Conservation Week and Waste Reduction Week are observed annually with special activities showcasing college sustainability initiatives